lavaskin/TournamentHelper/README.md

 # TournamentHelper

 Single-elimination weighted tournament bracket simulator.
+I'm not doing anything fancy with bye rounds or the like, so contestants must be factors of 2

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 18.0.4.